Runner misses home plate & Brewers use loophole to review it, a breakdown

 so real quick what this is interesting

-tony russo worked with joe torre in the
+Tony russo worked with joe torre in the

 front office when they implemented